TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - TSH: 3.2 (borderline high)

-Initial tongue diagnosis:
+Initial tongue analysis:

 - Deep red tongue with cracks